MicrosoftDocs/win32/desktop-src/Sync/synchronization-objects.md

 ---
-Description: 'A synchronization object is an object whose handle can be specified in one of the wait functions to coordinate the execution of multiple threads.' ms.assetid: '11558ae9-1056-48bf-96f5-94a051df41c3'
+Description: A synchronization object is an object whose handle can be specified in one of the wait functions to coordinate the execution of multiple threads. ms.assetid: 11558ae9-1056-48bf-96f5-94a051df41c3
 title: Synchronization Objects
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronization Objects